tox-dev/tox/docs/config.rst

 Complete list of settings that you can put into ``testenv*`` sections:

+.. conf:: host_env ^ true|false ^ false

+    If ``true`` tox will not create a virtual environment to run your commands inside and instead use the hosts tox environment (the python from where tox is running).
+Some options for such environments cannot be changed, and setting these config values will be ignored:

+    - :conf:`skip_install` is always ``True``,
+    - :conf:`deps` is always empty (in essence no install operation allowed to not break the host tox),
+    - :conf:`basepython` will always be the full path of the host python interpreter.

+    If one does specify pip install via the :conf:`commands` we'll not stop it, however one should consider doing so is a bad practice and unsupported (do it at your own peril).
+This mode is designed to be used when the host tox already contains all the dependencies you want and one wants to run a few python commands within that (mostly standard library only dependencies).

 .. conf:: basepython ^ NAME-OR-PATH

     Name or path to a Python interpreter which will be used for creating the virtual environment,